genderkit/genderkit/_articles/oestrogen.md

 ### Costs and funding

-If you have recieved a [formal diagnosis]({{ site.baseurl }}{% link _articles/formal-diagnosis.md %}), the NHS will normally provide oestrogen therapy.
+If you have received a [formal diagnosis]({{ site.baseurl }}{% link _articles/formal-diagnosis.md %}), the NHS will normally provide oestrogen therapy.

+If you are using private gender services, the service will normally ask your GP to write you NHS prescriptions.
+Your GP may or may not agree to do this - it is up to them.
+If your GP agrees, the cost of your medication is funded by the NHS.
+If your GP does not, the private service can write you private prescriptions, which you will have to pay the full cost of.

-For oestrogen therapy to begin, it is required that any other signficant medical or mental health issues are "reasonably well controlled" {% cite cr181 -l 24 %}.
+For oestrogen therapy to begin, it is required that any other significant medical or mental health issues are "reasonably well controlled" {% cite cr181 -l 24 %}.
 This means that a medical professional is currently helping or has helped you manage the condition.

 In combination with oestrogen therapy most people will also wish for testosterone to be reduced.
-Antiandrogens (in the UK, normally [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %})) are the most common approach for testosterone supression {% cite seal:2007 -l 170 %}, though some endocrinologists may use high doses of oestrogen for testosterone suppression instead where possible {% cite pg12 -l 12 %}.
+Antiandrogens (in the UK, normally [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %})) are the most common approach for testosterone suppression {% cite seal:2007 -l 170 %}, though some endocrinologists may use high doses of oestrogen for testosterone suppression instead where possible {% cite pg12 -l 12 %}.

 Oestrogen therapy is not usually provided to under-18s, with the effects of hormones during puberty being stopped by [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) until the age of 18 when oestrogen therapy can be commenced.